Terahezi/Deep-NN-for-pattern-classification/README.md

-# Deep-NN-for-pattern-classification
+# Digit Recognizer
-This repository is to apply deep neural networks via Tensorflow to implement pattern classification of protein images First, we need to do some preprocessing of our protein images to get a training data set
+This repository is to apply machine learning algorithms to implement classification of handwritten digits from MNIST database